Frederick County Government offers a comprehensive benefits package which includes:

 “Standard” Catch-Up allows participants in the three calendar years prior to normal retirement age to contribute more (up to double the annual contribution limit — $38,000).
 The amount that you may be able to contribute under the Standard Catch-Up option will depend upon the amounts that you were able to contribute in previous years but did not.

-Participants turning age 50 or older in 2019 may contribute an additional $6,000.
+Participants turning age 50 or older in 2023 may contribute an additional $7,500 up to a total of $30,000.
 Please note that you may not

 use the "Standard" catch-up provision and the Age 50+ catch-up provision in the same year.

 Employees may select coverage from one of three dental plan options offered through CIGNA.
 Choose from the Cigna Dental Care - DHMO, the Basic Dental PPO, and the Enhanced Dental PPO plans.
 Receiving regular dental care can not only catch minor problems before they become major and expensive to treat - it may even help improve your overall health.
 Gum disease is increasingly being linked to complications for pre-term birth, heart disease, stroke, diabetes, osteoporosis and other health issues.

 If an employee wishes to enroll in one of these plans, he/she must complete the online enrollment within 30 days from his/her first date of employment or subsequent benefit eligibility.
 Insurance is in effect on the first day of the month that follows the completion of 30 days of employment in an eligible status.

 Dependents may be covered until they reach age 26 without meeting a student status requirement.